ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 present in the root's left subtree then its value is listed before the values of any nodes in the root's right subtree, and so on recursively.

+Batching together inclusion and consistency proofs creates an edge case that requires special care: when a user has requested a consistency proof, and also requested inclusion proofs for leaves located in one or more of the subtrees that the user has retained the head of.
+When this happens, the portion of the batch proof that shows inclusion for the leaves in these subtrees will itself be sufficient to recompute the retained head values.
+This makes the retained values redundant for the purpose of computing the new root hash, which could result in the retained values being disregarded in a naive implementation.
+To avoid accepting invalid proofs, users MUST verify that the computed value for the head of any such subtree matches the retained value.

 ## Prefix Tree

 A proof from a prefix tree authenticates that a search was done correctly for a